aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/serverless-analytics/kinesis4.png" /></p>

 * The start method runs the game on start of the scene.
-Here, the Kinesis client is initialized, sent is set to false, and data is initialized as a new hash table.
+Here, the Kinesis _client_ is initialized, _sent_ is set to false, and _recordData_ is initialized as a new hash table.

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/serverless-analytics/kinesis5.png" /></p>